-- developing proficiency in pulse establishment and rhythm counting will have a direct correlation to the repertoire. - practicing daily with concentrated effort and clarity of intent on warm-up exercises, scales, rudiments, and etudes is essential for developing technique. - attention to inner pulse and rhythm counting while keeping the beat with the rest of the ensemble directly affects rhythmic accuracy in performance. - music compositions are based on various meters, beat subdivisions, "feel" and "groove" traditions (time signatures, duple vs. triple subdivisions, emphasis, and strong vs. weak beats).
-(AAH) (AAPI) - a metronome is an essential resource as we strive to maintain a consistently accurate and steady pulse throughout our performance - development of aural skills/active listening positively affects beat-keeping and rhythm accuracy.
+- advancing proficiency in pulse establishment and rhythm counting will have a direct correlation to the repertoire. - practicing daily with concentrated effort and clarity of intent on warm-up exercises, scales, rudiments, and etudes is essential for developing technique. - More attention to inner pulse and rhythm counting while keeping the beat with the rest of the ensemble directly affects rhythmic accuracy in performance. - music compositions are based on various meters, beat subdivisions, "feel" and "groove" traditions (time signatures, duple vs. triple subdivisions, emphasis, and strong vs. weak beats).
+(AAH) (AAPI) - a metronome is an essential resource as we continue to maintain a consistently accurate and steady pulse throughout our performance - development of aural skills/active listening positively affects beat-keeping and rhythm accuracy.

-- How does steady beat and pulse control (as an individual and as an ensemble) help our music? - How is using a metronome vital to a musician's development? - How is rhythm reading fluency essential to successful performance? - How does fluency of reading and recognizing rhythms and patterns improve sight reading? - How is subdivision applied to counting and rhythm reading for better rhythmic execution? - How does tempo affect our pulse control, rhythm reading and counting? - How does meter affect our pulse control, rhythm reading and counting?
+- How can we feel pulse and manage beat-keeping as an individual and as an ensemble? - How can we use a metronome for our musical development? - How is rhythm reading fluency essential to successful performance?

+- How does fluency of reading and recognizing rhythms and patterns improve sight-reading? - How is subdivision applied to counting and rhythm reading for better rhythmic execution? - How do we manage our pulse control, rhythm reading ,and counting through tempo changes?